Wealthronic · Independent personal-finance journalism

 money, income & ownership

-I had a 2019 Subaru Outback sitting in a parking spot for most of the workweek.
-Turo's pitch was that the spot could be earning me $400 a month.
-After six months I had $1,840 of gross revenue, two minor damages, and one stress-induced decision to stop.
-Here are the numbers.
+A 2019 Subaru Outback sitting in a parking spot most of the workweek.
+Turo's pitch is that the spot could be earning $400 a month.
+Work the realistic numbers — gross revenue, fees, two minor damages, wear — and the result is often a small loss.
+Here is how the economics actually break down.

-Above: Six months of Turo bookings, by week.
+Above: Six months of Turo bookings by week, in an illustrative example.

 Setup and the listing

 Turo offers several insurance tiers.
-I chose "Standard," which keeps the host (me) responsible for the first $250 of any damage and takes 25% of trip earnings.
+In this example the host picks "Standard," which keeps the host responsible for the first $250 of any damage and takes 25% of trip earnings.
 The "Premium" tier reduces host liability to $0 but takes 40%.
-I chose Standard, reasoning that the chance of a damage event in any given month was small.
-This was the first place my reasoning was wrong.
+Standard looks reasonable on the assumption that a damage event in any given month is unlikely — which is the first place that reasoning tends to go wrong.

 Gross revenue, by month